 Highlights of Pest

-Pest’s most well-known sights include Central Market Hall, the Parliament Building, the Shoes on the Danube Monument, Heroes Square, the Szechenyi Baths, St. Stephen’s Basilica, the Hungarian Opera House, and more.
+Pest’s most well-known sights include Central Market Hall, the Hungarian Parliament Building, the Shoes on the Danube Monument, Heroes Square, the Szechenyi Baths, St. Stephen’s Basilica, the Hungarian Opera House, and more.

 We’re also partial to the Szabo Ervin Library on this side of the river!

-On all of our visits to Budapest, we have chosen to stay in Pest and love it there–we’ll continue to stay on the Pest side for future return visits as well.
+On all of our visits to Budapest, we have chosen to stay in Pest and love it there.

 Behind the initial highlights and away from the river, Buda has a much more residential feel that, while beautiful, is out of the way of most tourist highlights.